What is Creamed Honey?

 If you do not use enough starter, the end product will be grittier than the starter.

 Your liquid honey should not be warm – it would melt your crystals!
 Stir, stir, stir to combine the seed and liquid well.
 Let it settle for a few minutes allowing air bubble to escape.

 Now, pour the mixture into your desired containers and seal.
 Flat plastic containers are good or a wide mouth glass jar.
 Remember, you have to be able to spoon it out!

 Now you must be patient.
 Find a cool – not cold place to let the honey rest.
 A refrigerator is often too cold unless you have an extra one that you can have just barely running.

 A cool corner of the basement is a fine choice for most.
 In a couple of weeks (at this consistent cool temperature), your honey should be ready to enjoy.

 Using Creamed Honey

-This delicious honey spread can be used on toast or a bagel.
-It can be used just like regular honey in coffee or tea.
-It will last indefinitely in a sealed jar.
+This delicious honey spread that can be used on toast or a bagel.
+It can be added to tea or coffee and even used in baked goods.

-Creamed honey will revert back to liquid when exposed to heat.
+Storing creamed honey is very easy – just keep it cool.
+It will revert back to liquid when exposed to heat.
 And no, it will not crystallize back to the best consistency on its own.
-Keep your creamed honey in a cool location to enjoy it in spread form.

 After the crystallization process is complete, you can store your containers in the refrigerator without any harm.
-The kitchen counter is fine as long as the room temperature is below 75 degrees F.
+But, the kitchen counter is fine as long as the room temperature is below 75 degrees F.